 All the criticism of D&D’s lack of realism rankled Gary Gygax.
 He and Dave had designed a game.
 “As a game must first and foremost be fun, it needs no claim to ‘realism’ to justify its existence,” Gary wrote.
 “D&D exists as a game because thousands of people enjoy playing it.
 As its rules were specifically designed to make it fun and enjoyable.”
 A game needed to be fun before it made offerings to the “false deity” of realism.

 Gary made his defense in a 3,800-word article that appear in Dragon issue 16, from 1978.
 He took a justified stand.
 D&D continues to thrive because the game’s design values fun before realism.
-Still, his defense failed to win anyone, partly because Gary diluted his point by railing against other targets: unauthorized supplements to D&D and APAs—a sort of stamps-and-mimeograph version of Internet forums.
+Still, his defense failed to win anyone, partly because Gary diluted his point by railing against unauthorized supplements to D&D and against APAs, which were a sort of stamps-and-mimeograph version of Internet forums.

 Mainly, the defense flopped because Gary offered the wrong examples.
 Instead of choosing unrealistic rules that added fun, he cited rules that added no fun and that D&D works fine without.
 No one worries about wizards and swords anymore, because mages have better ways to contribute.
 Although fighters can use magic wands, the classes haven’t merged into a flavorless super class.
 Elves and dwarves no longer face level limits and the game works better for it.
 Critical hits never ruined the game; they add fun.
 (Although, to be fair, the maimings and sudden deaths featured in critical tables from 1978 never took off.)

 Meanwhile, Gary’s defense fails to mention the brilliantly unrealistic rules that made D&D work.